User Guide

 -

-archives the second pet in the currently displayed list in PetPal
+archive 2archives the second pet in the currently displayed list in PetPal

 Clearing PetPal list: clear

-Clears all entries from PetPal.json
+Clears all entries from PetPal.json.

 Format: clear